 KBR hired a workforce of 6,700 workers, mainly foreign nationals paid at relatively low wages.
 These workers performed tasks that ordinarily would have required 8,500 troops.
-This was a 21 percent manpower savings.91 The Army and KBR also claimed that using contract support in lieu of uniformed personnel resulted in a cost savings of 30 percent.92 While freeing uniformed personnel from support functions to perform combat and humanitarian duties was significant, it was all the more important when the U.S. was operating under a self-imposed troop cap of 20,000 personnel in-country.
+This was a 21-percent manpower savings.
+The Army and KBR also claimed that using contract support in lieu of uniformed personnel resulted in a cost savings of 30 percent.
+While freeing uniformed personnel from support functions to perform combat and humanitarian duties was significant, it was all the more important when the US was operating under a self-imposed troop cap of 20,000 personnel in-country.

-In what was to become a recurring theme of General Accounting Office reports on contracted combat support, a GAO review of contingency support contracting in the Balkans recommended the Army provide more oversight of contractor operations.93 GAO found that contractors received about 10 percent of the \$13.8 billion spent in the Balkans between 1995 and 2000.
+In what was to become a recurring theme of General Accounting Office reports on contracted combat support, a GAO review of contingency support contracting in the Balkans recommended the Army provide more oversight of contractor operations.
+GAO found that contractors received about 10 percent of the \$13.8 billion spent in the Balkans between 1995 and 2000.
 In 2000, according to the GAO, the Army was just beginning to attempt to keep contractor costs down.
 It was exercising minimal control over the costs of recurring services.
 GAO reported that KBR had brought too many local-hires onto the pay roll and many could be found idle.

 Part of the lack of cost control was attributed to the nature of the BSC.
-Because the contract was a cost-reimbursement, performancebased contract, Army officials gave the contractor considerable latitude in performing task requirements.
+Because the contract was a cost-reimbursement, performance-based contract, Army officials gave the contractor considerable latitude in performing task requirements.
 Government contracting personnel, most of whom were civilians, rotated every six months, preventing them both from acquiring the required expertise on the contract and developing effective relationships with contractor personnel.
 This prevented them from ensuring effective operations, according to the GAO.
 Government and contractor personnel seemed to be unsure how much authority the government was supposed to have over contract performance.
 Neither seemed properly trained to implement the contract.

-The inexperience of government contracting personnel in the Balkans as described by GAO was not necessarily a view shared by officers of the Defense Contract Management Command (DCMC) who thought DCMC personnel were doing a professional and critical job of contract administration there.94 GAO's criticism of Army cost control efforts may have been correct from a narrowly focused point of view but failed to consider personnel and cost savings flowing from the basic decision to obtain support via contract.
+The inexperience of government contracting personnel in the Balkans (as described by GAO) was not necessarily a view shared by officers of the Defense Contract Management Command (DCMC); these thought DCMC personnel were doing a professional and critical job of contract administration there.
+GAO's criticism of Army cost control efforts may have been correct from a narrowly focused point of view, but failed to consider personnel and cost savings flowing from the basic decision to obtain support via contract.
 Moreover, even relatively inefficient employment of local workers may have positive effects for the United States in a humanitarian operation or insurgency.

-Before closing this brief review of contracting in the Balkans it might be worth noting that the U.S. Army Corps of Engineers, Transatlantic Program Center, Winchester, Virginia, rather than AMC is the PCO on the contract.
-Like many other combat support contracts, funding (U.S. Army, Europe), PCO responsibility (Corps of Engineers), ACO responsibility (DCMC now DCMA), and the customer (deployed units) all involve different organizations.
-As a final note, the BSC is also an example of where the Army conducted analysis under its "Risk Management" (Field Manual 100-14, Apr.
-23, 1998) policy prior to award of contract actions.95 This action undoubtedly brought the Army into compliance with DoD Directive 3020.37 requirements for a contractor essential services planning process.
-See Appendix II for a graphic representation of the risk mitigation process.
+Before closing this brief review of contracting in the Balkans it might be worth noting that the US Army Corps of Engineers, Transatlantic Program Center, Winchester, Virginia-rather than AMC-is the PCO on the contract.
+Like many other combat support contracts, funding (US Army, Europe), PCO responsibility (Corps of Engineers), ACO responsibility (DCMC now DCMA), and the customer (deployed units) all involve different organizations.
+As a final note,